 The Research Fellow will report to the Director of Research and Strategy.
 The research can be done remotely; depending on the results of the research, there may be opportunities for the Fellow to travel internationally to conduct further research, as well as help identify potential partners and ministries.

 Primary Duties & Responsibilities:

-- Identifying relevant stakeholders and potential partners in the specific country, such as NGOs, church leaders, and government officials, and set up remote informational interviews with them;
+- Conducting informational interviews with relevant stakeholders and potential partners in the specific country, such as NGOs, church leaders, and government officials